apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ## **Benefits Brought**

-Our team has been using StreamX (the predecessor of StreamPark) and, after more than a year of practice and refinement, StreamPark has significantly improved our challenges in developing, managing, and operating Apache Flink jobs.
-As a one-stop service platform, StreamPark greatly simplifies the entire development process.
-Now, we can complete job development, compilation, and release directly on the StreamPark platform, not only lowering the management and deployment threshold of Flink but also significantly improving development efficiency.
+Our team has been using StreamX (the predecessor of Apache StreamPark) and, after more than a year of practice and refinement, Apache StreamPark has significantly improved our challenges in developing, managing, and operating Apache Flink jobs.
+As a one-stop service platform, Apache StreamPark greatly simplifies the entire development process.
+Now, we can complete job development, compilation, and release directly on the Apache StreamPark platform, not only lowering the management and deployment threshold of Flink but also significantly improving development efficiency.

-Since deploying StreamPark, we have been using the platform on a large scale in a production environment.
-From initially managing over 50 FlinkSQL jobs to nearly 500 jobs now, as shown in the diagram, StreamPark is divided into 7 teams, each with dozens of jobs.
-This transformation not only demonstrates StreamPark's scalability and efficiency but also fully proves its strong practical value in actual business.
+Since deploying Apache StreamPark, we have been using the platform on a large scale in a production environment.
+From initially managing over 50 FlinkSQL jobs to nearly 500 jobs now, as shown in the diagram, Apache StreamPark is divided into 7 teams, each with dozens of jobs.
+This transformation not only demonstrates Apache StreamPark's scalability and efficiency but also fully proves its strong practical value in actual business.

 ![](/blog/ziru/production_environment.png)

 ## **Future Expectations**

-As one of the early users of StreamPark, we have maintained close communication with the community, participating in the stability improvement of StreamPark.
+As one of the early users of Apache StreamPark, we have maintained close communication with the community, participating in the stability improvement of Apache StreamPark.
 We have submitted bugs encountered in production operation and new features to the community.
 In the future, we hope to manage the metadata information of Apache Paimon lake tables and the capability of auxiliary jobs for

-Paimon's Actions on StreamPark.
+Paimon's Actions on Apache StreamPark.
 Based on the Flink engine, by interfacing with the Catalog of lake tables and Action jobs, we aim to realize the management and optimization of lake table jobs in one integrated capability.
-Currently, StreamPark is working on integrating the capabilities with Paimon data, which will greatly assist in real-time data lake ingestion in the future.
+Currently, Apache StreamPark is working on integrating the capabilities with Paimon data, which will greatly assist in real-time data lake ingestion in the future.

-We are very grateful for the technical support that the StreamPark team has provided us all along.
+We are very grateful for the technical support that the Apache StreamPark team has provided us all along.
 We wish Apache StreamPark continued success, more users, and its early graduation to become a top-level Apache project.